-If the brake hose was only disconnected from one brake caliper, only that caliper or wheel cylinder needs to be bled.
+If the brake hose was disconnected from only one brake caliper, only that caliper or wheel cylinder needs to be bled.

 Examination